 - 1 tablespoon of crunchy (or smooth) peanut butter

 - a generous pinch of fine sea salt

-(1) Put the ingredients for the biscuits into a bowl and beat together with a wooden spoon until it comes together to a soft mixture.
+(1) Preheat the oven to 160C (fan).
+Put the ingredients for the biscuits into a bowl and beat together with a wooden spoon until it comes together to a soft mixture.

 (2) Take teaspoons of the mixture at a time and roll into balls.
 Put these a little apart on a baking tray lined with greaseproof or silicon, and either press down lightly with the back of the teaspoon or a finger to flatten a bit.